 Set Top Box/Integrated Digital Television

-To receive SAORVIEW you will need a suitable Set Top Box (STB) or Integrated Digital Television (iDTV) connected to an aerial.
+To receive SAORVIEW you will need a suitable Set Top Box (STB) or Integrated Digital Television (iDTV) connected to an external aerial.

 2rn has set up a receiver approval process to reassure consumers that receivers are SAORVIEW compliant and will work correctly with the signals transmitted on the SAORVIEW digital platform.
-Receivers that have been approved will all carry the SAORVIEW logo.
+Receivers that have been approved all carry the SAORVIEW logo.

 At present there are a number of SAORVIEW approved receivers, the numbers available will continue to grow as manufacturers present more products for the testing process.

 Consumers should seek advice from their specialist retailer or manufacturer if looking to make a purchase.
 2rn recommends that consumers wishing to avail of the SAORVIEW service only purchase receivers that carry the SAORVIEW approved logo.

 Ireland is a member of the NorDig group, this is a group of countries and platform operators who work together to agree a common specification for their reception equipment and a common operational parameter for their respective national broadcast platforms, the NorDig group are the countries of Denmark, Finland, Iceland, Norway Sweden and Ireland.